UniversalMediaServer/UniversalMediaServer/issue_template.md

   * Click `Zip selected files`.
   * Save the zip file to a location you will remember.
   * Attach the zip file to the GitHub issue.

+Additionally, if the problem happened in the browser, it can be useful to know about any browser console errors, so please paste them into the issue too.

 ##  Thank you for your participation